 High alcohol consumption tends to run hand in hand with poverty.
 It runs both ways – frequent use of intoxicants tends to lower incomes, and low incomes tend to provide a motivation to escape reality through the use of intoxicants.

-They count things differently – and this is important, because how you count something makes all the difference in accuracy.
+Countries that track statistical averages count things differently – and this is important, because how you count something makes all the difference in accuracy.
 Statistics that analyze this do NOT make adjustments for the method of counting.

 Countries with the highest per capita purchased alcohol consumption tend to count alcoholism differently.
 Their rates are HIGHER than in the US, and they only count dysfunctional drunks.
 The US counts functional alcoholics.